iiab/iiab/roles/usage/README.md

 ### Usage Statistics Describing WiFi Clients on IIAB Servers
 Overview:

 The *hostapd* program runs on the IIAB server, and manages all of the WiFi client connections.
 This **Usage** application records the identity and  byte counts for each connected device once every 2 minutes.
-It places this information into a sqlite3 databae (/opt/iiab/clientlinfo.sqlite).
+It places this information into a sqlite3 databasje (/opt/iiab/clientlinfo.sqlite).
 The information in the database is summarized by a graphical output page at http://box.lan/admin/usage (requires the *Admin Console* username and password).
 ### What Questions Can the Usage Chart Answer?
 The graphical user interface for an application is always a challenge.
 Here are the questions which the **Usage Chart** may be able to answer:
 1. What happened in the classroom today?